 This principle of promoting the common good is wide ranging.
-The School raises funds for one specific charity each year chosen by the House Captains and pupils.
-Children are also empowered to fundraise independently and take part in charity events beyond the School gates that build essential skills beyond the curriculum.
+The School raises funds for two specific charities each year chosen by the House Captains and pupils.
+Their charities for this year are https://www.wwf.org.uk and https://warpaws.org.
+Children are also empowered to fundraise independently and take part in charity events beyond the school gates that build essential skills beyond the curriculum.

 Instilling these long-term values of social responsibility and awareness is crucial.
 In turn, we are delighted that our pupils are discovering the inestimable rewards of being kind, considerate and compassionate towards others.